Michael ColinRead More

 In addition to his work at the Hopkins School, Dr. Brant coaches aspiring professional golfers and top amateurs in Connecticut to improve their mental game.
 His approach includes strategies for cognitive and emotional self-regulation and, more recently, for physiological self-regulation.
 He’s also been a contributor to the Connecticut State Golf Association online magazine writing articles on the mental game.

-Dr. Brant sits on the Board of Directors for both GPC and EAP.Read More
+Dr. Brant sits on the Board of Directors for both GPC and ACHIEVE.Read More